wix/stylable/site/docs/references/mixin-syntax.md

     }
 ```

-In the following example the mixin from the mixin file written in **Stylable** CSS is imported into the stylesheet.
+Here is an example of a mixin file written in **Stylable** CSS that is imported into a stylesheet.

 ```css
 /* CSS mixin file - mixins.st.css */